Follow the Wisconsin Peer Specialist Initiative on the social media outlets listed below!

 A Certified Peer Specialist is a person who has not only lived the experience of mental illness and/or substance use disorder but also has had formal training in the peer specialist model of mental health and/or substance use disorder supports.
-They use their unique set of recovery experiences in combination with solid skills training to support peers who have mental illness and/or substance use disorder.
-Peer Specialists actively incorporate peer support into their work while working within an agencies team support structure as a defined part of the recovery team.
+They use their unique set of recovery experiences in combination with solid skills training to support peers who are living with mental illness and/or substance use disorders.
+Peer Specialists actively incorporate peer support into their work while working within an agency's team support structure as a defined part of the recovery team.

 A Certified Peer Specialist is not a mental health or substance use disorder technician limited to providing ancillary

-services without a clear therapeutic role, but as an active participant on the consumer’s treatment and recovery team.
+services without a clear therapeutic role, but is an active participant on the consumer’s treatment and recovery team.

 As you navigate this website you will find information on how to become a Wisconsin Certified Peer Specialist, trainings, continuing education, recertification and other information that is pertinent to the Peer Specialist Program.